 Watching England play has always been an excruciating experience for my generation.
 It’s bum-clenching, temple-pounding, teeth-grinding kind of stuff.
-I watch games between my fingers, or from behind cushions.
+I watch games between my fingers, or from behind cushions, as if it were the Blair Witch Project.
 Apart from the repeated trauma and particular sting of lost penalty shoot-outs, there lingers always a terrible feeling that something is going to go wrong: the captain will get sent off for savagely kicking a member of opposition, the defence will fall apart like a badly packed kebab, a country with a tiny population of whale hunters will beat us.

 Which is why, last weekend, I entered the England match as ‘WATCH ENGLAND LOSE’ on our weekend to-do list.
-My husband, somehow tricked into believing England are a good side because the country hosts the Premier League, couldn’t understand my pessimism.
+My husband, somehow deceived into believing England are a good side because it hosts the Premier League, couldn’t understand my pessimism.
 ‘Because they always lose,’ I explained.
 ‘Even if the other team are crap.
 But especially if they’re half-good.’

 But somehow, instead of causing me angst, watching football has brought me a new kind of a calm.
 Perhaps it’s because this World Cup has been different, with England actually progressing, albeit with assistance from a laughably easy route to the semis: Tunisia, Panama, Colombia, Sweden.
 And that the team seemed to be improving match by match (until the semi-final), rather than imploding like a badly-trained kit of pigeons as usual.